brahyam/Gateway/README.md

 ## 📄 License

-Gateway AI Kotlin Client is an open-sourced software licensed under the [MIT license](LICENSE.md).
+Gateway AI Client is an open-sourced software licensed under the [MIT license](LICENSE.md).
 **This is an unofficial library, it is not affiliated with nor endorsed by Open AI**.
 Contributions are welcome.